pexip/go-infinity-sdk/README.md

+> **Beta Notice:** The go-infinity-sdk is currently in Beta and is not recommended for production deployments.
+Please use with caution.

 # Pexip Infinity Go SDK

 A comprehensive Go client library for the Pexip Infinity Management API, providing easy access to all four API categories: Configuration, Status, History, and Command APIs.